bora0072/Reacty/README.md

 ## External Dependencies

-**Document integrations with 3rd Party code or services here.
-Please do not document required libraries (e.g., Express, Bulma).**

 * react-dnd: create drag and drop effect
 * immutability-helper: update this.state
 * react-autobind: autobind variables
 * lodash: change styles

-**If there's anything else you would like to disclose about how your project relied on external code, expertise, or anything else, please disclose that here:**

 ...
 =======